 Agave is the plant that is used to make Mezcal.
 For certified mezcal the agave name, this is referring to the scientific name for the plant.
 The local names that are often used in various mezcal communities are known as Maguey.
 For example a Maguey Espadin is referring to an Agave Angustifolia.

 While tequila can only be made from one type of agave (Agave Tequilana Weber), mezcal can be made from any type of agave.
 Though there is no official count of how many different types of agave are currently used in Mezcal, it’s commonly said that over 40 types are featured in different varieties of Mezcal.
 This more diverse use of agave, equals more diverse variation in flavor, aroma, and feel.

-While agave Espadin is almost always cultivated, most other varieties of agave are typically considered wild, semi-cultivated, or semi-wild.
+While agave Angustifolia (Maguey Epsadin) is almost always cultivated, most other varieties of agave are typically considered wild, semi-cultivated, or semi-wild.
 Wild agave are scattered throughout Oaxaca and other regions of Mexico.
 A semi-cultivated or semi-wild agave is typically started, from seed or pup, in a nursery before being planted in a field or on a hillside in a manor that can mimic wild disbursement.
-Some varietals, like Tobala and Mexicano, can also do well when grown in long straight rows like agave Espadin.
+Some varietals, like maguey Tobala and Mexicano, can also do well when grown in long straight rows like maguey Espadin.